-- This event is traditionally known as 'the transfiguration'.
-Although the place is not mentioned in the gospels, this event has, since the fourth century, been associated with Mount Tabor in Galilee. - The white robes and changed appearance of Jesus represent his glory and divinity, revealed here to the disciples. - Moses and Elijah are two of the greatest heroes of Israel.
+- The event described in this text is traditionally known as 'the transfiguration'.
+Although the gospels do not mention a specific place, the transfiguration has been associated with Mount Tabor in Galilee since the fourth century. - Jesus' white robes and changed appearance represent his glory and divinity, which are revealed to the disciples in this text. - Moses and Elijah are two of the greatest heroes of Israel.
 They represent the law and the prophets-two of the most important sections of the Hebrew Bible.
-Like Jesus, both of them suffered rejection during their lives.
+Like Jesus, both Moses and Elijah suffered rejection during their lives.